maitria/alpha/README.md

   {:body "Hello, World."})
 ```

-Now edit *core.clj* again, to tell ring what we named our page-handler.
+Now edit *project.clj* again, to tell ring what we named our page-handler.
 Add a line to (defproject ...)

 `:ring {:handler project-name.core/page-handler}`

 You did it.
 Now run

 `lein ring server`